Dr Jonathan Cooper - Programme Leader

 This module explores the scientific study of animal welfare with particular attention on methodological and interpretative issues.

 Common misunderstandings and popular misconceptions which hinder the objective assessment and improvement of welfare of captive and wild animals are examined so that students are given the opportunity to develop their own defensible stance on these often emotive issues.

+Behavioural ecology examines the way in which behavioural repertoires contribute to survival and ultimately reproductive success.
 The module will focus on key topics including: Optimality Theory, Sexual Selection, Communication & Sensory Ecology, Altruism & Cooperation, Arms Races, Fighting & Assessment, Navigation & Migration and Human Behaviour.